wirecardBrasil/moip-sdk-java-le/README.md

 ```

 #### 1.2 Client
-After define your authentication, you have to set the **client** specifying the environment where you want to run your application.
+After defining your authentication method, you have to set the **client** specifying the environment where you want to run your application.
 To set the client, choose the environment and pass the authentication (previously settled) as argument.

 ##### Sandbox
 The test environment.
 You can use this to simulate all of your business scenarios.